 Benefits of Paying Your Credit Card Early

-- Lowers Credit Utilization, Which Can Improve Credit: Your credit utilization ratio (aka the balance-to-limit ratio on your credit cards) will have a major influence on your FICO® Score.
-Paying off your balance in full or making partial payments before the due date can help to maintain a low credit utilization ratio, which can have a positive effect on your credit score.
+- Lowers credit utilization: Your credit utilization ratio (aka the balance-to-limit ratio on your credit cards) has a major influence on your FICO® Score.
+Paying your balance in full or making partial payments before the due date can help to maintain a low credit utilization ratio, which can have a positive effect on your credit score.

-- Minimizes Interest Charges: When you carry over a balance, you will need to pay interest on it.
-If you don’t have the ability to pay off your balance in full every month, even making partial payments before the due date can reduce the overall amount you will have to pay in interest charges.
+- Minimizes interest charges: When you carry over a balance, you'll need to pay interest on it.
+If you can't pay off your balance in full every month, making even partial payments before the due date can reduce the overall amount you'll have to pay in interest charges.

-- Reduces the Chances of Late Fees: While we all try to be diligent with our bills, there may be a time that you either forgot to pay your credit card bill or missed the deadline cutoff time by a few minutes, which can result in a late payment penalty.
+- Reduces the chance of late fees: While we all try to be diligent with our bills, there may be a time you forget to pay your credit card bill or miss the deadline cutoff time by a few minutes, which can result in a late payment penalty.
 Paying off a balance in full early can help to minimize this risk.